We are based in Calgary, Alberta and we offer Shibari (Japanese Rope Bondage) classes.

 ABOUT

 Deadheavy (he/him) is passionate about rope education and sharing his love of rope with others.
-He has been practicing rope for 15 years - it’s a big deal for him!
+He has been practicing rope seriously since 2010.

-Deadheavy enjoys diving into the history of shibari, including its patterns, structures, and poses.
-He enjoys the technical challenges rope presents to execute it properly; rope can be hard!
+Deadheavy is drawn to the classical patterns and poses of Japanese rope bondage as with those contraints it allows him to be more creative.
+He enjoys the headspace that he gets into when tying - the intersection of connection, technical execution and problem solving.
 Deadheavy loves that the rope experience is a collaborative effort and believes that through rope, one has the ability to co-create ephemeral experiences that won’t ever exist again.

 “It forces you to live in the moment with your rope partner and I live for those moments.” - Deadheavy

-Since that conference, Deadheavy has been tying regularly while frequently attending rope conferences and intensives to fine tune his skills.
+Since that day, Deadheavy has been tying regularly and frequently attending rope conferences and intensives to fine tune his skills.

 "That's why Lao-Tzu said 'the five colors make a man blind, the five tones make a man deaf,' because if you can only see five colors, you're blind, and if you can only hear five tones in music, you're deaf.
 You see, if you force sound into five tones, you force color into five colors, you're blind and deaf."